piercepatrick/Masters-Program-Tuition-Predictor/README.md

 -- https://www.kaggle.com/mrtechnical011/support-vector-regression

 # Web Scraping
 Utilized chrome extension simplescraper to scrape urls of each program on mastersportal.com related to Data Science in the USA.
+I then obtained features from each link using BeautifulSoup.
 With each program I got the following:

 - University Name
 - Program Name